mwpastore/sinja/README.md

 end
 ```

-Can also be written like this:
+Can also be written like this ("modular"-style applications only):

 ```ruby
 require 'sinja'